aksharareddy035-hue/fsm-digital-clock-verilog/README.md

 - Alarm re-triggers after the snooze delay

 The waveform below clearly demonstrates:
-- Alarm activation
+-Activation of the alarm
-- Snooze signal assertion
+-Assertion of the snooze signal
-- Alarm deactivation
+-Deactivation of the alarm
-- Alarm re-trigger after delay
+-Re-activation of the alarm after a specified delay

 <img width="1870" height="328" alt="Screenshot 2026-05-19 181007(1)" src="https://github.com/user-attachments/assets/5f99f5d1-9397-4480-87dd-b7b5f7ba110b" />